Programs

 WASTEWATER TECHNICIANS

-• Providing assistance to rural, unincorporated small municipal systems, tribal systems and incorporated municipal systems under 10,000 population
+• Providing assistance to rural, unincorporated small municipal systems, tribal systems, and incorporated municipal systems under 10,000 population

 • Travels throughout the state to offer on‑site technical assistance

-• Responds to inquiries from facilities, consumers, governmental agencies, and others regarding technical matters
+• Responds to inquiries from facilities, consumers, governmental agencies, and others regarding technical matters Learn More

 SOURCE WATER PLANNING

-Tenants of plan development:
+Tenets of plan development:

 • Identify source water and watershed planning boundaries

-• Establish planning team and collaborators
+• Establish a planning team and collaborators

 • Community engagement and stakeholder participation